 Even worse for the chamber and the County, a District court ruled on July 19, 2016 that the Drainage District’s fee is in fact a legitimate fee and not a tax.
 But the chamber and County are going to appeal that ruling, so taxpayers and chamber members will keep on paying for this pointless and counterproductive lawsuit into the future.
 The County is also now blaming the leadership of the Drainage District for doing what it has to do to carry out its mission, as if changing the District’s leadership will fix all the problems they’ve created.

 Why Should We Care About Drainage Anyway?

-This trick is to make sure these systems are adequately built and in place before you ever need them.
+This trick is to make sure these systems are adequately built, in place and functioning correctly before you ever need them.

 So how do you get people excited about something they can’t see, and that isn’t used until times get desperate?